-The popularity of the radio show grew and started featuring on stations in the USA from 2007, Germany & Philippines in 2010, Portugal in 2011, Bermuda in 2014 and now in 2016 DJ Pauze works reach out to 150+ countries and territories worldwide.
+The popularity of the radio show grew and started featuring on stations in the USA from 2007, Germany & Philippines in 2010, Portugal in 2011, Bermuda in 2014 and now in 2019 DJ Pauze’s musical works reach out to over 150 countries and territories worldwide.

-Also he has recorded, mixed and mastered audio for artists like; Bunny Rugs lead singer of Third World Band, Mikey General, Luciano, Perfect Giddimani, Errol Bonnick, VC aka Valton Craige, Peter Runks, Percydread Natural-Ites, Chanter, Ras Penco, Matthew Radics, Philippa Michael, Verse iTal, Terry Ganzie, Blessed Barak, Fitta Warri, Pelican, Rholin X, Kerry Star, DJ Amai, FutureMan, Ikamau plus many more.
+Also he has recorded, mixed and/or mastered audio for; Bunny Rugs lead singer of Third World Band, Mikey General, Luciano, Perfect Giddimani, Errol Bonnick, VC aka Valton Craige, Peter Runks, Percydread Natural-Ites, Chanter, Ras Penco, Matthew Radics, Philippa Michael, Verse iTal, Terry Ganzie, Blessed Barak, Fitta Warri, Pelican, Rholin X, Kerry Star, DJ Amai, FutureMan, Ikamau plus many more.

 In March of 2015 Gav Pauze started writing for Soul Central Magazine, creating thought provoking Reggae articles, covering issues in the industry and also publishing Reggae top ten charts.
-With 2015 being a really progressive year Gav joined the Upsetta Movement in the USA and has also started producing, mixing and mastering audio more.
+With 2015 being a really progressive year Gav became part of the Upsetta Movement in the USA.

 Who is DJ Pauze?